 Itching – You may experience itching around the area injected.
 If this occurs, it is usually mild and lasts from a few hours up to 24 hours.

 Hyperpigmentation – A light brown discoloration of the skin may develop along the vein in the area injected.
-Approximately 20% of patients are treated note the discoloration, which is most often lighter and less obvious than the vein being treated.
+Approximately 20% of patients who are treated note the discoloration, which is most often lighter and less obvious than the vein being treated.
 The hyperpigmentation usually fades in a couple of weeks, but may take several months to a year to totally resolve.
-There is one-percent incidence of hyperpigmentation continuing after one year.
+There is 1% incidence of hyperpigmentation continuing after one year.